Bogotá, Colombia travel guide in 2020

 At the top, you’ll find a Catholic shrine and sanctuary built in the mid-1600s.
 The chapel was dedicated to the Virgen of Montserrat, named after the clifftop monastery just outside of Barcelona.
 (Check out my 3-day Barcelona travel guide)

 There’s also a few restaurants and a mini bazaar at the top.
 You can purchase handmade goods and local foods, such as Colombian hot chocolate (a sweet chocolate treat mixed with cheese) and empanadas.
+Note: the best Colombian coffee is exported, so you won’t find great coffee here if you’re used to drinking imported Colombian coffee.

 As you gaze over the hill’s western ledge, you’ll have spectacular views of Bogotá’s seemingly endless skyline.
 On the other side, forest and nature galore.
 When you’re standing at the top of Monserrate (elevation: 10,341 ft / 3,152 m), you’ll know why this is a sacred pilgrimage site for many.